-The area is so popular for hiking, in fact, that some trails have seen increased use of three to five times what they used to.
-In order to protect these fragile ecosystems for future generations — and in accordance with the Wilderness Act of 1964 — there’s now a permit system in place for visits between May 28 and Sept.
-24, 2021.
-Limiting the number of visitors will help preserve the trails’ wild beauty, reduce trail erosion, protect wildlife and make for less-crowded experiences for all.
+The area is so popular for hiking, in fact, that there is a permit system in place for visits between June 15 and Oct.
+15 each year.
+Limiting the number of visitors, in accordance with the Wilderness Act of 1964, will help preserve the trails’ wild beauty, reduce trail erosion, protect wildlife and make for less-crowded experiences for all.

 So where to start?
 If you’re inspired to visit the Mt.
 Jefferson, Mt.
-Washington or Three Sisters wilderness areas in 2021, you’ll need to secure a Central Cascades Wilderness Permit before your trip for all overnight visits, as well as for day-use visits to 19 of the area’s 79 trails.
+Washington or Three Sisters wilderness areas of the Willamette or Deschutes national forests this summer, you’ll need to secure a Central Cascades Wilderness Permit before your trip for all backpacking trips between June 10-Oct.
+15, as well as for day-use visits to 19 of the area’s 79 trailheads.
 To do so, you can make a reservation online at Recreation.gov, or call 1-877-444-6777.

 Plan in Advance

 About 40% of each day’s overnight permits will be released in early April (check website for exact date) at 7 a.m.
 Pacific.
 The remaining overnight permits become available seven days before a trip start date.
 For example, for a trip starting on a Saturday, that permit could be reserved starting on the Saturday prior.